Ronald M. George

 Ronald Marc George (born March 11, 1940) is an American jurist.
 He previously served as the 27th Chief Justice of California from 1996 to 2011.
 Governor Pete Wilson appointed George as an associate justice of the Supreme Court in 1991 and elevated George to Chief Justice in 1996.

 Early life and education

-George grew up in Beverly Hills, the son of a Hungarian immigrant mother and French immigrant father.
+George was born in Los Angeles on March 11, 1940, and grew up in Beverly Hills, the son of a Hungarian immigrant mother and French immigrant father.